 No complaints at all about the Dolby 5.1 soundtrack, which boasts and excellent dynamic range and a seductive and inclusive use of the full sound stage for directional effects and E.C.
 Woodley's deeply unsettling electronic score, which attacks you from all sides and builds to a serious volume when given full reign.

 Commentary by writer-director Brandon Cronenberg and Director of Photography Karim Hussain

-A lively and virtually pause-free commentary that bristles with information about the shooting of the film, with particular focus on the visuals – Cronenberg wanted the image to look like a cross between a visit to the doctor and a fashion shoot – the locations, the effects, and the work of lead actor Caleb Landry Jones.
-Some of the biggest surprises concern the use or unexpected absence of CGI – seemingly live shot cityscapes were actually composited, but the distorted facial imagery on the ReadyFace consoles were created by shooting live on a domestic camera and holding a plastic magnifying glass in front of the lens.
+A lively and virtually pause-free commentary that bristles with information about the shooting of the film, with particular focus on the visuals (Cronenberg wanted the image to look like a cross between a visit to the doctor and a fashion shoot), the locations, the effects, and the work of lead actor Caleb Landry Jones.
+Some of the biggest surprises concern the use or unexpected absence of CGI – seemingly live shot cityscapes were actually composited, but the distorted facial imagery on the ReadyFace consoles was created by shooting live on a domestic camera and holding a plastic magnifying glass in front of the lens.
 I was particularly intrigued to hear about the sneeze fetish forum that the filmmakers discovered in the course of their research, one that prompted the inclusion of a slow-motion sneeze to reward forum users who were disappointed at the lack of sneezes in Contagion.
 I'm not making this up.